Can’t Find Your Question Here?

 - Does LASIK really work?

 Yes!
-Excimer Laser Surgery is being performed around the world.
+LASIK is being performed around the world.
 A large majority of patients who have the procedure obtain normal vision and many others are happy to lessen their dependence on glasses or contact lenses.